NURSING 7203 - Introducing Professional Nursing

 General Course Information

-Course Code NURSING 7203 Course Introducing Professional Nursing Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Restrictions Available to M.Clin Nurs students only Course Description This course will introduce nursing as a profession and the Acts, standards and competencies that govern the scope of practice.
+Course Code NURSING 7203 Course Introducing Professional Nursing Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Restrictions Available to M.Clin Nurs students only Course Description This course will introduce nursing as a profession and the Acts, standards and competencies that govern the scope of practice.
 Evidence based practice, and quality and safety of health care will also be addressed.
 The importance of beginning reflective processes on learning and development will be established.

 Course Coordinator: Dr Tammy PageCourse Coordinator: Tamara Page